-(6) Underserved Area. (§§2306.6725(b)(2); 2306.127, 42(m)(1)(C)(ii)) An Application may qualify to receive two (2) points for general population or Supportive Housing Developments if the Development Site is located in one of the areas described in subparagraphs (A) - (D) of this paragraph.
+(6) Underserved Area. (§§2306.6725(b)(2); 2306.127, 42(m)(1)(C)(ii)) An Application may qualify to receive up to two (2) points for general population or Supportive Housing Developments if the Development Site is located in one of the areas described in subparagraphs (A) - ( $\rightarrow$ E) of this paragraph-, and the Application contains evidence substantiating qualification for the points.
+If an Application qualifies for points under paragraph (4) of this subsection then the Application is not eligible for points under subparagraphs (A) and (B) of this paragraph.

-- (A) A Colonia; - (B) An Economically Distressed Area;
+(A) A Colonia;